-The Foundation invests in debt securities, which typically mature in one year or less, are held to maturity and valued at market, which approximates fair value.
-The aggregate fair value of the short-term investments at December 31, 2018 was \$2,332,746 and are Board designated for the construction of ARCH Academy (see Note 9).
-The Foundation did not have any short-term investments at December 31, 2017.
+During 2018, the Foundation invested in debt securities, which typically mature in one year or less.
+These securities were held to maturity and valued at market, which approximates fair value.
+At December 31, 2018 the Foundation held short-term investments with an aggregate fair value of \$2,332,746 which were board-designated for the construction of the ARCH Academy (see Note 9).
+The Foundation did not have any short-term investments at December 31, 2019.